btgurss/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview/Purpose
-In this challenge, we are helping Jeremy analyze and interpret data using R programming.
-This data will be used to help his company (AutosRUs) make decisions about their services.
+I am using R programming run two analyses.
+The first analysis uses linear regression to find correlations between different car features.
+The second analysis uses t-tests to find efficiency of different manufacturing lots for suspension coils.
+This data could be used to help companies make important decisions about their services.

 ### Linear Regression to Predict MPG
 In this analysis, I was given a data set of 50 cars.
 Each car had its height, weight, mpg, spoiler angle, ground clearance, and AWD information provided.
 I put each variable into a correlation matrix to quickly determine if any correlation could be determines.
 Here is the resulting matrix: